aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to PPTM or Online App" h2="Export FLATOPC to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting from one file format to another is a common requirement for many businesses.
+For example, converting from FLATOPC to PPTM is a popular task for many organizations.
+FLATOPC is a file format used to store data in a tabular format, while PPTM is a presentation format used to create slideshows.
+Converting from one format to another can be a time-consuming and tedious task, but it is necessary for many businesses.

+<h2>How Aspose.Total Helps for FLATOPC to PPTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to PPTM conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of FLATOPC to PPTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the FLATOPC file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in PPTM format.
+This process can be automated, saving users time and effort.
+Aspose.Total for C++ is a powerful and efficient solution for automating the conversion of FLATOPC to PPTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}